High School Preparation

 - Four years of English

-- Three years of a single foreign language*
+- Three years of a single world language*

 - Three years of mathematics